 Already upset and with adrenaline flowing, the reactive person feels anxious and impatient.
-When someone (like a spouse or child) comes along with some issue, there is the usual impatience and overreaction, which of course upset the other person.
+When someone (such as a partner, child, or coworker) comes along with some issue, there is the usual impatience and over-reaction which, of course, upset the other person.